codesungrape/r3f-basics/README.md

 ## Inspiration

 This project brings the idea of Chris as the 'AI Doctor' to life—imagine Doctor Strange, but instead of bending reality, he's shaping the future of AI.
-We were actually debating if we should draw inspiration from a medical doctor or dr strange, we went with dr strange because the cape was easier to implement 😂
+We were actually debating if we should draw inspiration from a medical doctor or dr strange, we went with dr strange for this.

 ## How it began